 Defendants first move to dismiss the complaint as against the DHS Defendants on standing and mootness grounds.
-See Mot. at 6-7; Reply at 2-5.
+See Mot. at 7-8.
 Defendants argue that because Plaintiff's visa application is currently with NVC for review, there is no relief the Court could grant against DHS.
-See Mot. at 6-7.
+See id.
 That is, DHS, through USCIS, has completed their review of Plaintiff's petition and is no longer involved in any manner with the processing of the visa.
 Article III requires that Plaintiff demonstrate, inter alia, that his injury actually be redressable by a ruling in his favor.
 Lujan, 504 U.S. at 568.
 "Where an agency has accorded all relief it can in a visa case, claims against that agency are moot."
 Haider v.
 United States Dep't of Homeland Sec., No. CV 20-3808, 2021 WL 5630794, at \2 (D.D.C.
 Dec.
 1, 2021) (CKK); accord Jafarzadeh, 270 F. Supp.
 3d at 303.
-Accordingly, the Court shall dismiss Plaintiff's complaint as against USCIS and Ur M. Jaddou, in her official capacity as Director of the United States Citizenship and Immigration Services.
+Accordingly, the Court shall dismiss Plaintiff's complaint as against DHS, USCIS, Tracy Renaud, in her official capacity as Director of the United States Citizenship and Immigration Services, and Alejandro Mayorkas, in his official capacity as United States Secretary of Homeland Security.